 We use the smallest gauge needle available and the latest in minimally invasive injections techniques to put you at ease and ensure you have a comfortable and stress-free experience.

-If you do have any anxiety in regard to this part of your treatment, please do not hesitate to contact your Podiatrist prior to your appointment to answer any questions you may have.
+If you do have any anxiety in regard to this part of your treatment, please do not hesitate to let your Podiatrist know prior to your appointment so they can answer any questions you may have.

 - Your toe is anaesthetised using our minimally-invasive local anaesthetic technique to ensure the toe is completely numb.